 54 hectares of Albariño grape vineyards planted on undulating slopes make up the Fillaboa estate, which comprises a total of 74 hectares spread over 12 vineyards on the natural border with Portugal, next to the Tea and Miño rivers.

 The rich soils and the Atlantic climate, with mild temperatures due to the proximity of the sea, make Fillaboa an exceptional place for the cultivation of the native Albariño grape.

-The Masaveu family began to invest in the wine sector in 1974, when it acquired Bodegas Murua, but the family’s vineyard plantations date back to the mid-19th century, specifically in Castellar del Vallés.
+The Masaveu family began to invest in the wine sector in 1974, when it acquired Murua Winery, but the family’s vineyard plantations date back to the mid-19th century, specifically in Castellar del Vallés.
 This is where the family originated and where Federico Masaveu Rivell began the steps that his descendants would continue a century later.

 Since then, Masaveu Family Wineries has grown into a benchmark name, both for the quality of its wine production in various denominations of origin and for the environmental philosophy that the wineries demonstrate.
 This is combined with the wineries’ utmost respect for the land on which the organisation has its own vineyard plantations, which allow it to distil the unique personality of each terroir into every bottle.
 Because of this, a common denominator unites each and every one of the projects embarked upon by Masaveu Family Wineries in different areas and regions of Spain: Murua (DOCa Rioja), Fillaboa (DO Rias Baixas), Pagos de Araiz (DO Navarra), Leda (Castile and Leon) and Valverán (Asturias).